Jackie (Elisa Fiorillo song): Charts

-Joanne version
+B.Z. featuring Joanne version

-In 1998, Australian singer Joanne recorded "Jackie" using samples from the Blue Zone version.
-It was released as a single and was credited to 'B.Z. featuring Joanne'.
+In 1998, Australian singer Joanne recorded "Jackie".
+Her rendition is largely based on Ric Wake's "Wake Up" remix of Blue Zone's version.
+It was released as a single and was credited to B.Z. featuring Joanne.
 The song peaked at number three in Australia and number five in New Zealand.
 "Jackie" won an ARIA Music Award for the Highest Selling Single in 1999.
 Two years later, the 2001 remix of the song was included on Joanne's debut album, Do Not Disturb.